Sv443/YTInfoBot/README.md

 ## Features:
 - **[Return YouTube Dislike](https://returnyoutubedislike.com/):**
-  Shows the approximate like and dislike count, as well as ratio between them.
+  Shows the approximate like and dislike count, as well as ratio bar graph with percentage to quickly visualize it.
-  These numbers are crowdsourced and extrapolated, so they might not be 100% accurate.
+  These numbers are crowdsourced and extrapolated.
+While inaccurate, they're enough to give you a good idea.
 - **[SponsorBlock](https://sponsor.ajay.app/):**
-  Shows timestamps for segments that can be skipped, such as sponsor segments, intros, non-music parts, etc.
+  Shows openable timestamps for segments that can be skipped, such as sponsor segments, intros, non-music parts, etc.
   These timestamps are crowdsourced and might not be 100% accurate.
 - **[DeArrow](https://dearrow.ajay.app/):**
   Shows a crowdsourced thumbnail and title for the video.